 A building that is listed as an asset of community value cannot be sold by its owner for six weeks, giving residents time to pull together a plan to buy the property themselves.

 If such a plan can be put in action, residents are given a more time, up to six months from the moment the building was listed as an asset of community value, to put their package together.

 Once the six months is up the building's owner can then decide whether to sell his property and who to sell to.

-For an application form, please contact your local Community Development Officer:
+For further information about grants and funding, please contact your local Community Development Officer.

-Central (Buriton, Colemore and Priors Dean, East Meon, Froxfield, Greatham, Hawkley, Langrish, Liss, Petersfield, Sheet, Steep, Stroud)
+Central (Buriton, East Meon, Froxfield, Langrish, Liss, Petersfield, Sheet, Steep, Stroud)

 Community Officer: Lucy Whittle

 Tel: 01730 234278